-Alfred has 34 years experience in finance and management within multi-national organisations in Australia and in the United Kingdom.
+Alfred has more than 35 years' experience in finance and management within multinational organisations in Australia and in the United Kingdom.
 This experience includes manufacturing, information technology and financial services in both emerging and established markets.

 Alfred's background in finance, general management, corporate governance as well as his knowledge of manufacturing and service organisations adds to the substantive body of knowledge at the Board and Senior Management level.